saifamrani/JavaScript2/Week3/MAKEME.md

 const letters = ['a', 'b', 'b', 'c', 'd', 'a', 'e', 'f', 'f', 'c', 'b'];
 ```

-The function should create a copy of the original and return a modified version.
-This version should only include original letters, no duplicates!
-Use an array method to perform the operation.
+The function should modifies the original array: it should remove duplicate letters and `return` the result.

 The end result should be: